JerilynFranz/python-env-bootstrap/README.rst

 python-env-bootstrap
 ====================

 A zero-dependency script skeleton for robustly bootstrapping a developer's environment for onboarding to an existing Python project.

 Designed to work with Python 3.8 or later, it handles the bootstrapping of the tooling and modules environment for developing in a project without any dependencies except for Python's built-in libraries and network access.

+It automatically creates a virtual environment if needed, and installs all required PyPI modules into that virtual environment while handling common issues such as platform, Python version, and pip version differences.

 .. note:: It **DOES NOT** setup a new project

-  It is NOT for creating a new Python project - it is for onboarding a developer to an existing project.
+  It is NOT for creating a new Python project - it is just for onboarding a developer to an existing project.

 It performs the setup of the *environment* for development of an existing project by first checking whether a developer's existing environment is already setup with all the tools and PyPI modules needed to develop in the project.

 If the environment is already setup appropriately, it does not change anything and just exits, letting the developer know they are good to go.

 If their environment *does not* meet the requirements for project development it creates a virtual environment and performs the bootstrap installation of all required